RSPCA Tasmania’s Inspectors investigate reports of cruelty and neglect.

 What happens next

 After we have sent the details of your call to the relevant Inspector, they will prioritise your issue against other calls received.
-Please note that we have five Inspectors on the road across the State, so our Inspectors are constantly weighing up which issue needs their attention first.
+Please note that we have four Inspectors on the road across the State, so our Inspectors are constantly weighing up which issue needs their attention first.
 If the animal is not in immediate danger, it may be a few days before an Inspector can investigate.

 Our Inspectors work closely with other enforcement agencies, in particular the Police, Primary Industries Officers, and local Council authorities.